sdruby/sdruby/README.md

 * rake db:test:prepare  (if this is your first time running the tests)
 * rspec spec

-For development purposes, we also have Guard set up, so you can run Guard as follows:
+We also have [Guard](https://github.com/guard/guard) set up:

 * guard

-Please be sure to run the tests and ensure all is passing before issuing a pull request!
+Please be sure to run the tests and ensure all are passing before issuing a pull request!

 ## Features ##